pulumi/pulumi-hugo/themes/default/content/blog/slack-integration/index.md

 # and please remove these comments before submitting for review.
 ---

 Today, we are excited to introduce a set of improvements to [Pulumi Cloud Webhooks](/docs/pulumi-cloud/webhooks), designed to streamline your deployment notifications to where you already spend your time, enabling faster response times to critical issues.
-We are also announcing two new improvements to our webhooks feature: Pulumi Deployments events and fine-grained filtering.
+We are also announcing two new improvements to our webhooks feature: Pulumi Deployments events and fine-grained event filtering.

 <!--more-->